 Those of us that are not scholars cannot claim to know all of the ideas that went into the formation of America’s federal government, but one of their goals was to create a system that made change difficult.
 They made it difficult to pass legislation, they made the Amendment process even more difficult, and they instituted numerous checks and balances on the powers of the branches.
 The Founders also instituted federalism to give the states more power, and thus provide an even greater check on federal power.
 By doing so, we can make the educated guess that for all the consternation that the system the Founders created has caused legislators, and their constituency, their goal was directed more towards stability than it was the equal representation that a democracy can provide.

 In that vein, the Founders created the Electoral College.
-The Electoral College was, in effect, a check on the majority to provide some balance for the minority.
+The Electoral College was, in effect, a check on the majority to provide some balance to the minority.
 The Founders knew that the majority would rule regardless of their efforts, but they did not want the majority (i.e. the passions of the mob) to hold a tyrannical rule over the interests of those in the minority.
 The Representative Republic form of government was their answer to allow minority interests, such as those in modern day Nebraska and Kansas, to have some say in the manner in which the federal government conducted affairs.
 The Founders believed that Rome’s version of a Republic was a superior form of government, because it allowed its representatives to make tradeoffs, or compromises, to form legislation for the common good.
 The Founders also believed that the people would hold these representatives accountable for their tasked role of providing representation.
 If America were a pure democracy, the interests of the larger states in our union would hold a tyrannical rule on the minds of national politicians.

-A proponent of what they believe to be the more equal representation provided by the Electoral College might be willing to cede to the idea that the system we have in place regarding presidential elections is inherently flawed.
+A proponent of the equal representation principle, provided by the Electoral College, might be willing to cede to the idea that the system we have in place regarding presidential elections is inherently flawed.
 They might also be amenable to changing it, if the opponents of the Electoral College were willing to cede that the other two branches of our government also provide population-based representation.
-If the proponent began his argument with the notion that we change the Senate to a population-based representation, most opponents of the Electoral College might be willing to compromise on that, as that would give the larger states more power in the Senate.
+If the proponent began his argument with the notion that we change the Senate to a population-based representation, most opponents of the Electoral College might be willing to compromise on that, as that would give the larger states even more power in the Senate.
 Would these same opponents be amenable to changing the Supreme Court into a more representative body?
 The proponent could argue that the unelected nine jurists on the Supreme Court do not represent the population as well as the judicial branch could if fifty-one jurists sat on the highest court in the land.
 (This proposition suggests that Washington D.C. be included, and we would deem it necessary to have an odd number of jurists, I suspect).
 Not only would that provide more representation for a wider variety of interests on the Supreme Court, it would provide some dilution of the vast power the nine jurists currently wield.
 In this scenario, we could have Governors, or even State Legislatures, nominate jurists to make sure that the jurists represented their state well.
 The proponent could also argue that one president doesn’t represent the population well and that we might want to consider having fifty-one presidents, 435, or however many it takes to provide better representation.

-Those that seek to “guarantee the Presidency to the candidate who receives the most popular votes in all fifty states and the District of Columbia” have made strides to basically end the original intent of the Electoral College.
+Those that seek to “guarantee the presidency to the candidate who receives the most popular votes in all fifty states and the District of Columbia” have made strides to basically end the original intent of the Electoral College.
 The first and last question these reform-minded citizens should ask themselves, is if we are going to make changes to the federal government, the Electoral College, and the manner in which the government represents the people how far do we take it?

 Diet: “Pay attention to what you eat?” nutritionists say.
 We ignore some of the nuggets of information nutritionists provide, because some of them can go a little overboard.
 They suggest that we follow a plan that we don’t want to follow, from food we don’t want to eat, to smaller portions, to massive intakes of various vitamins and supplements.
 Most of us do not want to spend our free time reading ingredients, creating detailed charts of protein intake versus carbohydrate, and fiber.
 That could be overwhelming, and it could leave us eating nothing but grain and tofu.
 We may do this short term, but we don’t want to deprive ourselves of the goodies that make life enjoyable.
 Yet, from every philosophy comes a nugget of useable information.